drcmda/react-contextual/README.md

 `react-contextual` is a tiny (~1KB) helper around [React 16's new context API](https://github.com/acdlite/rfcs/blob/new-version-of-context/text/0000-new-version-of-context.md).

-It provides three things:
+It provides two things:

+* consuming context with ease, every kind of context, no matter which or whose or how many providers
 * a minimal redux-like store pattern with setState semantics and central actions
-* consuming context with ease, every kind of context, no matter which or whose or how many providers
-* dealing with render props without the deep nesting

 # Why